RusseLDayao/RusselDayao_PorfolioProject/README.md

 ## Executive Summary
 ### Overview of findings
-This analysis shows that Instagram leads in views (9.6 billion) and engagement (1.26 billion) across platforms.
-Overall, the average engagement rate across all platforms is strong at 52.7%, with Instagram performing the best at 60%.
+This analysis shows that Instagram leads in views (9.5 billion) and engagement (1.28 billion) across platforms.
+Overall, the average engagement rate across all platforms is strong at 52.7%, with Instagram performing the best at 61%.
 Content types like "Live Streams" and "Shorts" achieve the highest engagement rates.
-Regionally, the USA and Brazil show high engagement rates above 60%, while Germany lags at 32.7%.
-This data highlights Instagram and short-form content as key drivers for maximizing audience interaction globally.
+Regionally, the USA shows high engagement rates above 70%, while Germany lags at 32.76%.
+This data highlights Live-stream and short-form content as key drivers for maximizing audience interaction globally.

 Below is the overview page from the Power BI dashboard.
 The entire interactive dashboard can be downloaded [here](https://drive.google.com/file/d/1FVmJrd_GSJkrSFB63pztr2QMiNC-bj4-/view?usp=sharing)
 ![Executive Summary](executive%20summary1.png)